 Profile of the Lower Mississippi

 The bed of the Mississippi River is below sea level during the last 450 miles of its course, up to Greenville, Mississippi.
-This causes the upper portion of the river to fall over the lower part, creating turbulence and undercurrents which wreck havoc on outboard bends in the channel.
+We can only extract meaningful amounts of sediment during short-lived periods of high flow.